-The Supreme Court on Monday revived part of President Donald Trump’s travel ban on six Muslim-majority countries, which was previously blocked by two appeals courts.
+The Supreme Court on Wednesday handed down yet another order on President Donald Trump's revived travel ban against six Muslim-majority countries, which was previously blocked by two appeals courts.

-The court said the ban, issued in an executive order on March 6, 2017, can go into effect for "foreign nationals who lack any bona fide relationship with a person or entity in the United States."
+The Supreme Court had brought back parts of the travel ban on June 26, saying that it could go into effect for "foreign nationals who lack any bona fide relationship with a person or entity in the United States."
 It also said the 120-day ban on refugees entering the United States could go into effect on the same grounds.

 The Supreme Court plans to hear arguments on the ban in its next term, which starts in October.

 The executive order was proposed after the original order, issued on Jan.
 27, 2017, was blocked by the courts.
 Trump has called the March order a "watered down, politically correct" version of the January one.

 Both the 9th U.S. Circuit Court of Appeals in San Francisco and the 4th U.S. Circuit Court of Appeals in Richmond, Virginia, blocked parts of the second order.

 Here’s what to know about the travel ban: